OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: 0.0

-  When a shadow ray is fired, anything within this distance of the intersection point will be ignored.
-If this value is less than "ray_epsilon", then it has no additional effect.
+  <p>When a shadow ray is fired, anything within this distance of the intersection point will be ignored.
+If this value is less than "ray_epsilon", then it has no additional effect.<\p>

   <h3>shadow_receiver_label</h3>